Applied Crisis Management in Procurement

 As the cutthroat strategy weakens with suppliers' extinction, many companies hire a consultant to power up

-Interestingly, consultants know this game's name and accept it, just adding the "scapegoating" price tag to their offers.
+Interestingly, consultants know and accept this game's name, just adding the "scapegoating" price tag to their offers.

 Right-shape, right-size

-Management looks around savagely when suppliers barely breathe, and consultants have been kicked out in disgrace.
+Management looks around savagely when suppliers barely breathe, and consultants have been expelled.

 The time of the "right shape, right size" program, where the high performers (and top payees) leave the company.